 Following an hours-long livestream of nothing but a Fallout-themed Standby message, Bethesda finally announced Fallout 76 in early 2018.
 But while fans of the RPG series were hoping for the next instalment in the open-world single-player game, Bethesda revealed that the game is something else entirely.

-Here’s everything we know about Fallout 76, from release date and platform support to the latest gameplay news and trailers.
+Here’s everything we know about Fallout 76, from release date and beta details to the latest gameplay news and trailers.

 While no release date was provided alongside the initial announcement of Fallout 76, Bethesda took to the stage at E3 2018 to announce more details about the game - including the release date.
-Fallout 76 will be available to play with your friends on 14 November 2018.
+Fallout 76 will be released on 14 November 2018, and will be available on PS4, Xbox One and PC.

 If you're eager, there will be a chance to play the game before that, however.
-Bethesda has announced that the game will have an open beta starting in October, accessible to all players who pre-order the game.
+Bethesda has announced that the game will have an open beta starting on 23 October, accessible to all players who pre-order the game.

 Vault 76 has been referred to in both Fallout 3 and Fallout 4, but we never got to see the famed vault.
 Most importantly, Vault 76 was one of the ‘control vaults’ (i.e. a vault with no human experimentation) that was meant to keep its 500 inhabitants healthy, alive and sane in order to repopulate the world.